terminusdb/terminuscms-docs/reference-guides/document-ui-templates/DocumentGraphqlTable.md

 ## Documents UI - GraphQL Table

-This element allows you to visualize document classes using iteractive cards.
+The `DocumentsGraphqlTable` element allows you to visualize document classes using iteractive cards.

 ## Installation